Bodiart/BlurSelect/README.md

 BlurSelect.selectView(context, selectView, viewForCard, config)
 ```
 Where:
- - context is Application/Activity context
+ - context - Application/Activity context
- - selectView is a view what you want to focus
+ - selectView - view what you want to focus
- - viewForCard is a layout which you want to show after select (you can specify size as you want, or it will be calculated automatically)
+ - viewForCard - layout which you want to show after select (you can specify size as you want, or it will be calculated automatically)
- - config is BlurConfig object for determining animation durations and values, viewForCard size and other (there are some prepared configs for different animations)
+ - config - ```BlurConfig``` object for determining animation durations and values, viewForCard size and other (there are some prepared configs for different animations)